-Saborni is an Assistant Manager in Digital Financial services Domain of MSC India, focused in Government and Social Impact (GSI).
-She has worked extensively with Government entities and private organizations.
-Over the past two years she has garnered expertise in policy design, evaluating government social schemes, behaviour based researches, customer experience mapping, user interface evaluation, product development, market research, and marketing and communications.
+Saborni is an Assistant Manager in the Digital Financial Services—Government and Social Impact domain of MSC.
+She has worked extensively with government entities and private organizations.
+Over the past two years, she has garnered expertise in policy design, behavior based researches, customer experience mapping, user interface evaluation, product development, market research, and marketing and communications.

 Posts by Saborni Poddar